UKPLab/CARE/docs/source/for_developers/frontend/editor.rst

 - Edits are only applied to Quill if ``applied = false``.
 - After applying, the Vuex store updates the edit's ID to ``applied = true``.
 - Edits received again, for example, through socket re-emission, are ignored.

-In regular documents, this ``applied`` logic is less important, because the backend already merges the saved state and draft edits into a single Delta.
-The frontend receives this complete snapshot and doesn’t need to track individual edit application.

 Editor-Deltas and Code Integration
 ----------------------------------